Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Results

-This subsection shows results of a comparison of sampling-based stochastic inference against point estimation.
-Here we utilised maximum \textit{a posteriori} (MAP) estimation as an example of point estimation and trained networks to output $\mu_{\rm post}$.
-Note that eq. (\ref{eq:mu_post}) claims MAP estimation still requires networks to take standard deviations $\sigma_1, \sigma_2$ into account.
-Loss function $L$ for MAP estimation is defined as mean squared error:
+This subsection shows the results of a comparison of sampling-based probabilistic inference with point estimation.
+Here, we used MAP estimation as an example of point estimation and trained NNs to output $\mu_{\rm post}$.
+Notably, Eq. (\ref{eq:mu_post}) claims MAP estimation still requires NNs to consider standard deviations $\sigma_A, \sigma_B$.
+The loss function $L$ for MAP estimation is defined as mean squared error(MSE):

-This setting has already been studied and shown to be possible to learn for artificial neural networks(\cite{Orhan2017}).
-In fact, the present work also confirmed the performance of neural networks on the point estimation task (fig. \ref{fig:training_results_point}(a)).
+This setting has already been studied and shown to be possible to learn for ANNs \citep{Orhan2017}.
+In this study, we also confirmed the performance of NNs on the point estimation task (fig. \ref{fig:training_results_point}(a)).